-- Donna Ademack went pro at age 19
+- Went pro at age 19

-- She has won 19 professional titles
+- Won 19 professional titles

 Donna “Mighty Mite” Adamek was born in 1957 in Duarte, California.
 By age 10, she was bowling over 200-point games.
 At age 19, she went pro and has since won 19 titles in her 16-year professional bowling career.
 Adamek was named Woman Bowler of the Year four times and won five major titles, including the Women’s Open in 1978 and 1981.
 She also won the WIBC Queens in 1979 and 1980.
 Adamek competed in doubles with partner Nikki Gianulis and won the WIBC title in 1980.
-In 1981-1982, she became one of four women ever to bowl three perfect 300 point games.

 Who is the greatest women’s bowler of all time?

 Lisa Wagner is the greatest women’s bowler of all time because she holds the record for most career victories of any PWBA Tour, with 32 titles won.
 After winning the prestigious Women's Open in 1988 and WIBC Queens in 1996, she became the first woman ever to earn over $100,000 in bowling victories.
 Wagner was then crowned 1980s Bowler of the Decade by two major bowling publications.